-A degree in early childhood studies is an excellent foundation for a career working with young children in many sectors, including education, health and social care
+A degree in early childhood studies is an excellent foundation for a career working with young children and their families in many sectors, including education, health and social care

 Job options